-Your dentist can perform a variety of cosmetic dentistry procedures to improve your smile—from subtle changes to major repairs.
-There are many techniques and options to treat teeth that are discolored, chipped, misshapen, or missing.
-Your dentist can reshape your teeth, close spaces, restore worn teeth, or alter the length of your teeth.
+Your Portland OR dentist can perform a variety of cosmetic dentistry procedures to improve your smile—from subtle changes to major repairs.
+There are many techniques and treatment options for teeth that are discolored, chipped, misshapen, or missing.
+Your cosmetic dentist can reshape your teeth, close spaces, restore worn teeth, or alter the length of your teeth.
 Common procedures include teeth whitening, bonding, caps, crowns, veneers, and reshaping and contouring.

 The condition of your teeth and your desired result often indicate the best procedure for you.